Submit request or call to make an appointment.

 When the repair is complete, the surgeons can safely remove the bypass machine and restart the heart.
-When does a child need open heart surgery?

 Children who need open heart surgery will have a complete exam from the Norton Children’s Heart Institute team.
 The exam usually includes blood work, a chest X-ray, an electrocardiogram, an echocardiogram and possibly heart catheterization prior to surgery.
 The information gathered from these tests helps guide the surgery plan and after-surgery care.